mkirwa/Learning/cafe/README.md

 2. Service: For each client request, the servlet's service method is called, which in turn calls the appropriate method (e.g., doGet, doPost).
 3. Destruction: When the servlet is no longer needed, its destroy method is called for cleanup.

+If you want to see what a JWT token contains. copy and paste it in this site -> https://jwt.io/